jahewson/elm-graphql/README.md

-⚠ This is a work in progress!

----

 # elm-graphql

-`elm-graphql` aims to generate Elm code for making GraphQL queries in a type-safe manner.
+`elm-graphql` generates Elm code for making GraphQL queries in a type-safe manner.
-It's being developed at the bimonthly [Elm Hackathon](http://www.meetup.com/Elm-user-group-SF/).
-Contributions are welcome.

-This prototype consists of a code generator which takes GraphQL schema and named queries in a .graphql file and generates corresponding Elm types.
+At compile time, `elm-graphql` takes GraphQL schema and named queries in a .graphql file and generates corresponding Elm types.
 The schema is obtained by introspection of a live GraphQL server.

-The type of each query is a single large record.
-We do not generate type aliases for each "object", because GraphQL allows different fields to be selected for the same type at different nesting levels within the same query.
-Elm's extensible records mean that there's really no reason to want to do this anyway.

-We use Facebook's [graphql-js](https://github.com/graphql/graphql-js) to parse a GraphQL schema.
+`elm-graphql` is written in TypeScript and uses Facebook's [graphql-js](https://github.com/graphql/graphql-js) to handle the GraphQL parsing.

-## Build
+## Install

-    cd tool
-    npm install
+    npm install -g elm-graphql

-This builds the code generator, but you'll need to check out my demo project to actually use it, see below.
+## Usage

+    elm graphql

-## Demo
+## Example

 Check out my [elm-graphql-demo](https://github.com/jahewson/elm-graphql-demo) which provides a sample application and includes full build instructions.